 Best Non-Electric Composting Toilet

-Installation couldn’t be easier.
-All you need to do is hook up the ventilation vent and fix the toilet to the floor.
-Make sure the ventilation tube has no bends to ensure the odors escape freely.
+Installation is very simple.
+You simply need to connect the ventilation tube and fix the toilet to the floor.
+Make sure there are no bends in the ventilation to ensure the odors can escape freely.

-Before using the toilet for the first time, a peat and microbe mix needs to be added to the compost bin to kickstart the decomposition process.
-Luckily, Sun-Mar provides you with a free sachet to get you started.
+Before using the toilet for the first time, a peat and microbe mix will need to be added to the compost bin to kickstart the decomposition process.
+Thankfully, Sun-Mar provides a free sachet to get you started.

 Pros